Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 5/31
 Made it so that the monkeys could only shoot in the range.
 Also created a demo branch.

+### date 6/1
+Displayed the money and lives on the map.
+Made the money increase for every popped bloon.